-Joint Stock Company includes some certain specified legal steps for its formation.
+Joint Stock Company includes certain specified legal steps for its formation.
 In this type of business, the promoter conceives the business idea and takes all initiatives to form a company.

 Meaning of Joint Stock company: